truthixify/buidlguidlctf/4/README.md

 ## Execution Steps:
 1. Extract the mnemonic from the deployment script.
 2. Generate the signature using the whitelisted minter's wallet.
-3. Call the mintFlag function with the valid signature.
+3. Call the mintFlag function with the minter address `wallet.address` and `signature` from the script above.

 # Result & Impact